-Note that some of these courses are available only to majors and may have prerequisites.
+Note that some of these courses are available only to majors, may have prerequisites, and may not be offered regularly.
 Please check with the departments before enrolling.
-Contact Professor Chu at email@example.com for advice on other courses that may not be listed here.
+Contact the Ciocca Center at email@example.com for advice on other courses that may not be listed here.

 Each Certificate Program requires three recommended courses from the list below.
 Please submit to update your record once you have completed the requirements.

 Financial Accounting (ACCT 181)

 Accounting is the measurement system used to evaluate the financial status of any business venture.
 As such, accounting constitutes the common language for anyone who is running a business (for-profit or not-for-profit), and understanding financial statements generated by an accounting system is a key skill that you must have.